minkeymouse/nowcasting-kr/STATUS.md

 - ⚠️ **PDF not compiled** - Report ready but compilation requires manual execution (Agent cannot execute scripts): `cd nowcasting-report && ./compile.sh`

 **Critical Blockers:**
+1. **CRITICAL: Models NOT trained** - `checkpoint/` directory is EMPTY.
+All experiments are blocked until models are trained.
+Previous status incorrectly claimed models were trained.
-1. **CUDA fixes NOT verified** - Code fixed in previous iterations but backtests not re-run to verify fixes work (models exist, can be verified now)
+2. **CUDA fixes NOT verified** - Code fixed in previous iterations but backtests cannot be re-run until models are trained
-2. **DDFM improvements NOT verified with new results** - Code improvements implemented but forecasting not re-run to compare with baseline (results exist but may be from before improvements)
+3. **DDFM improvements NOT verified with new results** - Code improvements implemented but cannot be tested until models are trained
-3. **Experiments not re-run this iteration** - Forecasting/backtesting not executed this iteration (Agent cannot execute scripts per user rules)
+4. **Experiments not re-run this iteration** - Forecasting/backtesting not executed this iteration (Agent cannot execute scripts per user rules)

 **Next Iteration Must:**
+1. **CRITICAL: Train models** - Step 1 should run `bash agent_execute.sh train` to train all 12 models (3 targets × 4 models).
+This is blocking all other experiments.
-1. **Re-run backtesting** - Step 1 should run `bash agent_execute.sh backtest` to verify CUDA tensor conversion fixes work (models exist, ready to test)
+2. **Re-run backtesting** - After models are trained, Step 1 should run `bash agent_execute.sh backtest` to verify CUDA tensor conversion fixes work
-2. **Re-run forecasting** - Step 1 should run `bash agent_execute.sh forecast` to generate new results and verify they reflect latest code improvements
+3. **Re-run forecasting** - After models are trained, Step 1 should run `bash agent_execute.sh forecast` to generate new results and verify they reflect latest code improvements
-3. **Regenerate tables/plots** - After experiments complete if results change (generation code ready and verified)
+4. **Regenerate tables/plots** - After experiments complete if results change (generation code ready and verified - tables/plots regenerated this iteration)

 **Optional (Before training):**
 - Phase 0 correlation analysis - Function exists, ~15 minutes, no training required